phaserjs/phaser/README.md

 * Patched desyrel.xml so it doesn't contain any zero width/height characters, as they broke Firefox 25.
 * Cache.addSound now implements a locked attribute (thanks haden)
 * Sound now checks for CocoonJS during playback to avoid readyState clash (thanks haden)
+* Buttons now clear previously set frames correctly if you call setFrames.
+* Sounds will now loop correctly if they are paused and resumed (thanks haden)
+* InputHandler.checkBoundsRect and checkBoundsSprite now take into account if the Sprite is fixedToCamera or not.

 You can view the Change Log for all previous versions at https://github.com/photonstorm/phaser/changelog.md